 After making a series of high-profile BTC investments this year, MicroStrategy owns about $1.65 billion worth of Bitcoin according to Bitcoin Treasuries.

-Saylor says he’s made “north of $500 million” on his Bitcoin bets in 2020.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Saylor says he’s made “north of $500 million” on his Bitcoin bets in 2020.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram